 Onalee Smith: Welcome to HMH Learning Moments!
-I'm Onalee and for today's Teachers in America episode, host Rose Else-Mitchell, [an educator and learning scientist], sits down with anti-bullying champion Rachel Swartz.
+I'm Onalee and for today's Teachers in America episode we sit down with anti-bullying champion Rachel Swartz.
 Rachel teaches sixth-grade English Language Arts at the David A. Stein Riverdale Kingsbridge Academy in the Bronx in New York City.
-Now, here's Rose and Rachel.
+Now, here's Rachel.

 Rachel Swartz: Thank you so much.